 Using the power of love will help in how to deal with old people.
 Yes, as they get old they behave like children.
 Give them love and understanding.
 Learn to enjoy dealing with them.
 They are also going through a transition.
 Be committed and compassionate then you will get the right mode to help them.

-Remember just passion and risk-taking are not enough; neither are experience and wisdom because we live in a dynamic world.
+Remember just passion and risk-taking are not enough; neither is experience and wisdom because we live in a dynamic world.
 Approaches have to change and for this, we need understanding and flexibility.
 A healthy communication is essential to bridge the gap.